ThomasLuypaert/soundscapeR/README.md

 ## Background

-The theoretical background of the `soundscapeR` package is set in the field of **soundscape ecology**, an area of research which is aimed at deriving ecological information from the pooled sounds of a population, community or landscape, also referred to as the **soundscape**.
+The theoretical background of the `soundscaper` package is set in the field of **soundscape ecology**, an area of research which is aimed at deriving ecological information from the pooled sounds of a population, community or landscape, also referred to as the **soundscape**.